Project Ghana

 From there, Mr. Gerbino, principal of the Dr. Martin Luther King Jr. Middle School, stressed the importance of sharing cultures through the use of video conferencing and how this project helped further the learning process in the classroom.

 The session was turned over to Mr. Wronko, leader of Project Ghana for the middle school.
 Mr. Wronko mentioned that there would be no Project Ghana if we did not have the wonderful hardworking students of the Dr. Martin Luther King Jr. Middle School and the students in Ghana.
-He then turned the program over to Yvette Elgart and her chorus to perform for the students in Ghana and the audience at the middle school.
+He then turned the program over to Yvette Elgart and her chorus to perform for the students.

 Ghana’s presentation